-Before mocking up new homepage designs for a client, I make sure I’ve received proper design assets like text, a vector logo, photos, and any other digital materials pertinent to the layout.
-If the photos are coming straight from the client’s digital camera, they’re rarely received in optimal condition – they might be dark, grainy, bland or unbalanced.
-But if they’re the best the client has got and there’s no budget for stock photography, it’s our job as web designers to improvise.
-The goal is not hyper-realism necessarily, but to create a smooth, attractive photo with no distracting flaws.
-Basically, take fifty cents and try to make a dollar.
+If client-submitted photos are coming straight off an older digital camera, they can be dark, grainy, bland or unbalanced.
+If they’re the best the client has got and there’s no budget for stock photography, it’s time to improvise.
+The goal is a balanced, attractive photo with no distracting flaws.

 The Original Photo

-Depending on how our client’s golf photo will be used, it’s good figure out how best to crop it.
-I usually find a focal point (the golfer) and try to work in its favor, keeping in mind the rule of thirds.
+Let’s start with cropping.
+I usually find a focal point (the golfer) and try to work in its favor, keeping in mind stuff like the rule of thirds.
 Early in the cleanup process, I also keep an eye out for details which might distract from that focal point.
 In this particular case, I’ll use the Clone tool to blend bits of sand traps and grassy brush until the golf course looks cleaner and more open.

 Levels, Curves and Contrast